CRowdCLassic/btc-pre-ann/README.md

 What is CRowdCLassic project?

 Long story short: It is a successor of the Crowdcoin project network.
-They moved from Neoscrypt to another algorhytm so the old network was abandoned.
-A decission was made to continiue the support of it because the network prove herself to be relaible and trustworthy.
+They made a swap and moved from Neoscrypt to another algorhytm so the old network was abandoned.
+A decission was made to continiue the support of it because the network prove herself to be relaible and trustworthy one.
 But the main reason was to stand behind the original idea: to create a place were people interested in crypto meet people who want to share and develop this knowledge - to put it in layman`s terms- an academy and an ico platform.
 And even to broaden it - to create a social network for the crypto realm.
-But not at last: to put the technology where it belongs - because what the technology brings to us have to create the demand and not the value itself.
+And at last but not at least: to put the technology where it belongs - because what the technology brings to us have to create the demand and not the value itself.
-The project will be community driven for real and supported by donations at first (an address will be generated to donate directly or by pointing a miner) then with small dev fee in every block generated.
+The project will be community driven for real and supported by donations at first (you can send to CLaUTqyiDcs1Hens3Qxpb7JSx6sKKTSjNn to donate directly or by pointing a miner to our official pool: http://pool.crcl.dns-cloud.net) then with small dev fee in every block generated.
+It will be an anonymous effort until the support for this project get stronger.

 So after a week of extencive research and serious decision making, this is the next generation of this project`s coin: CRowdCLassic.